Types of Arduino Boards – Quick Comparison on Specification and Features

 Arduino MKR GSM 1400

-The Arduino MKR GSM 1400 takes the advantage of the cellular network for communication.
+The Arduino MKR GSM 1400 takes advantage of the cellular network for communication.
 As similar to all other MKR boards this one is also powered by a SAMD21, 32-bit ARM Cortex M0 MCU.
 SARA-U201 module from u-bolx is used for the GSM/3G connectivity.
 This board supports cellular bands such as GSM 850MHz, E-GSM 1900MHz, DSC 1800MHz, and PCS 1900MHz.
 Same as many other MKR boards onboard ECC508 crypto chip ensures secure communication.
 This board supports a Li-Po battery, which makes it an ideal candidate for any portable project.

 Arduino MKR WIFI 1010